abhaiRenjith/Hare-And-Tort-Game/README.md

 # Hare-And-Tort-Game
-The ultimate hare and tort race simulator
+The ultimate hare and tort race simulator.

 A simple console-based program that simulates a race between a hare and a tortoise.

 ## Description